bootstrap-vue/bootstrap-vue/docs/SETUP.md

 npm install --save bootstrap-vue
 ```

-2. Register BootstrapVue in your app entrypoint:
+2- Register BootstrapVue in your app entry point:

 ```js
 import Vue from 'vue'
 import BootstrapVue from 'bootstrap-vue';